-Risk of Assetz Capital going into administration – Whilst Assetz Capital were profitable in the two financial years to March 2018 (March 2019 results not yet released), you should always give consideration to the risk of platform failure.
+Risk of Assetz Capital going into administration – In the financial year ending 30 March 2020, Assetz Capital were profitable at EBITDA level (excluding exceptional costs incurred in the year).
+Despite this, you should always give consideration to the risk of platform failure.
 As an FCA authorised business, Assetz Capital is required to have a contingency plan in the event of going out of business.
 The company states that if the business went into administration, new agents would be appointed to manage existing loans and the money invested.
 All security in relation to loans outstanding would not be affected by any insolvency of Assetz Capital.
 In this scenario, it is likely that you would experience delays in accessing your invested funds.

 How easy is the sign-up process?

 I found the sign-up process to be very quick and easy.
 If you are interested, you can set up an account with no commitment to investing funds (click here).